Bobi Wine

-Robert Kyagulanyi Ssentamu, known by his stage name Bobi Wine, is a Ugandan politician, singer, and actor.
+Bobi Wine (born Robert Kyagulanyi Ssentamu, 12 February 1982), is a Ugandan activist, politician, singer, lawyer and actor.
 He is a former Member of Parliament for Kyadondo County East constituency in Wakiso District, in Uganda's Central Region.

 He also leads the National Unity Platform political party.
 In June 2019, he announced his candidacy for the 2021 Ugandan presidential election.
-He participated in the 2021 election where he lost to the incumbent Yoweri Kaguta Museveni, a result which Kyagulanyi and a large section of the public strongly disputed.
+He participated in the 2021 election, in which, according to official results, he lost to incumbent Yoweri Museveni, although he claims this result was fraudulent.

-On December 14, 2021, he was placed under house arrest by the Government of Uganda.
-He has continued to protest his arrest.
+On 14 December 2021, he was placed under house arrest by the Government of Uganda, he then continued to protest his arrest.
+He later went abroad where he publicized through a documentary “the corruption involved in the 2021 election.”
+Upon his return to Uganda on 5 October 2023, he was arrested.
+The Peabody Award-winning documentary film Bobi Wine: The People's President chronicled his treacherous journey during the 2021 election.
+On 7 February 2025 the National Unity Platform held an open public debate for all the 10 contestants for the 2025 Kawempe North by-election, a first in the history of Uganda.
+The debate was streamed live on social media.
+On 25 June 2025, Wine officially submitted his expression of interest forms for the National Unity Platform's presidential flagbearer in the 2026 general elections in Uganda, describing the bid as a continuation of his “unfinished mission” and urged citizens to support a "protest vote" to end decades of political repression.

 Early life and education

-Kyagulanyi was born in Nkozi Hospital, where his mother worked as a midwife.
+Wine was born Robert Kyagulanyi Ssentamu on 12 February 1982 to the Jackson Willington Ssentamu in a family of 34.
+He was born in Nkozi Hospital, where his mother, Margaret Nalunkuuma worked as a midwife.
 He grew up in the Kamwokya slum in the northeastern part of Kampala, the capital city of Uganda.

-Kyagulanyi attended Kitante Hill School, where he attained his Uganda Certificate of Education in 1996, as well as Kololo Senior Secondary School, where he attained his Uganda Advanced Certificate of Education in 1998.
+Wine attended Kitante Hill School, where he attained his Uganda Certificate of Education in 1996, as well as Kololo Senior Secondary School, where he attained his Uganda Advanced Certificate of Education in 1998.
 He then attended Makerere University in Kampala, where he studied music, dance, and drama, graduating with a diploma in 2003.
-In 2016, Kyagulanyi returned to university to study law at the International University of East Africa.
+In 2016, Wine joined the International University of East Africa for a Bachelor of Laws degree.
+Following the advice of his constitutional law lecturer, David Lewis Rubongoya, he transferred from IUEA, which was not fully accredited to teach law at the time, to Cavendish University, which was already accredited.
+He graduated from Cavendish University in August 2024.